 For the ladies: I’d also highly recommend menstrual cups instead of pads or tampons.
-They are LIFE CHANGING, inexpensive, use no waste, and you can have them in longer than a tampon.
+I was scared at first, but they are LIFE-CHANGING.
+Cups are inexpensive, use no waste, and you can have them in longer than a tampon.
 For beginners, I love the Sckoon Cup.
 Watch this great informational video by one of my favorite bloggers about it.

 WWII Frugality Lesson 9: Raise rabbits

 This one may not be very practical for everyone, but it can help save you money.
 During the 40s, rabbit meat was not rationed and ate frequently.
 Rabbits are a cheap, low-maintenance animal and provide yummy meat.
 (It really is good.)
 Not only is this meat frugal, but it also is quite healthy.
 (No, I’m not crazy.)

 Be sure to check out this great article about frugality.
 Remember the good ol’ days?
 When you borrowed books from the library and walked everywhere because gas was expensive?

 PBS had a series called “House” and invited people from modern times to go “back in time.”
 They had an episode set in the 1940s “1940s House”, and I highly recommend it.